TremoloSecurity/openunison-qs-openshift/README.md

 1. Login to OpenUnison
 2. Click on "Request Access" in the title bar
-3. Click on "OpenShift Administration"
+3. Click on "Kubernetes Administration"
 4. Click "Add To Cart" next to "Cluster Administrator"
 5. Next to "Check Out" in the title bar you'll see a red `1`, click on "Check Out"
 6. For "Supply Reason", give a reason like "Initial user" and click "Submit Request"